hmuchalski/ochem1/CHEM128A-AY-24-25-Fall/syllabus-chem-128A-ay-24-25-fall.md

 Welcome to CHEM 128A!
 It's great to have you in the course.
 I'm Dr. Hubert Muchalski, the professor for this course.

 In Organic Chemistry 1 you will learn about structure, properties, and reactivity of organic compounds.
 Carbon-based molecules are central to a host of chemical and biological processes because of their broad range of structure and reactivity.
-The billions of organic compounds alone, ranging from polymers to pharmaceuticals, make the field important for study.
-Yet, organic chemistry is also a highly integrated discipline that impacts and is impacted by the other branches of chemistry and other sciences, because **organic chemistry enables a molecular understanding of physicochemical phenomena in materials science, the environment, biology, and medicine**.
+The billions of organic compounds alone, from amino acids, benzene, and cyclohexane derivatives, to xanthanes, ylides, and zwitterions, make the field important for study.
+At the same time, organic chemistry is also a highly integrated discipline that impacts and is impacted by the other branches of chemistry and other sciences, because **organic chemistry enables understanding of cellular machinery of living organisms, physical properties of materials, effects of chemicals on the environment, and how medicines work**.
 Because the field has reached a high level of integration with these areas, progress in organic chemistry continues at a fast pace and much more remains to be discovered.

 ## About this syllabus